 9. Copper Canyon in Mexico:

-The Urique Canyon, one of the six canyons that make up the Copper Canyon system, is particularly popular for its challenging hiking trails and stunning vistas.
+Urique Canyon, one of the deepest in the system, is especially loved for its rugged trails and sweeping vistas.

 10. Templo Mayor in Mexico: